joaomatossilva/SpMapper/Readme.txt

 - Insert an item / items on a list
 - Delete item / items on a list probably based on a query or item id?
 - Update item based on item id?
-- Suport for also Sahrepoint client object model
-- Support for Sharepoint 2007

 4. Version History
 -------------------------